 Know the Health Connector Open Enrollment dates

-The 2017 Open Enrollment period ended January 31, 2017.
+The 2018 Open Enrollment period is November 1, 2017 through January 23, 2018.
 You may not be able to enroll in a health plan through the Health Connector website until Open Enrollment begins or after it ends unless you have a qualifying event.
 However, it is important to note that you can enroll any time of the year if:

 - You qualify for MassHealth.

 - You now qualify for a ConnectorCare plan through the Health Connector after not having qualified in the past, or after applying for the first time.